Barcelona Field Studies Centre

 • provide swift and effective attention in the case of illness or injury.

 Risk assessments are available for all our fieldwork sites.
 An example of an assessment for one of our accommodation providers is given in a menu link on this page.
-We have no reported accidents or recorded incidents on supervised fieldwork with any of our groups to date (April 2000-November 2024).
+We have no reported accidents or recorded incidents on supervised fieldwork with any of our groups to date (April 2000-December 2024).